farsonic/vme-lab-bringup/README.md

 ## 🧹 Cleanup

-To stop and undefine all vmX VMs:
+To stop and undefine all vmX VMs: Note---> This will stop and delete any VM's that have a name that starts with "vm" !!!!

 bash
 ./vm-down.sh